Elbert E. Martin: Assassination attempt

 On October 14, 1912, Martin accompanied Theodore Roosevelt to Milwaukee, Wisconsin, and found himself in the middle of an assassination attempt on the former president.
 Leaving the Gilpatrick Hotel, Roosevelt walked outside and climbed into a waiting convertible.
 When Martin climbed into the vehicle, a man named John Schrank stepped forward and shot Roosevelt.
-Just as the shot was fired into Roosevelt's chest, Martin overpowered the shooter.
+Martin overpowered the shooter just as the shot hit Roosevelt's chest.
 He grabbed Schrank around his neck and took his gun away before he could take a second shot.
 Martin then dragged the man near Roosevelt and said, "Here he is.
 Look at him Colonel."
 Schrank had tried to get off a second shot, but Martin's quick action in tackling Schrank and redirecting the weapon may have saved Roosevelt's life.
 The Boston Evening Transcript called Martin a "Hero of Occasion".
 Roosevelt gave Martin the assassin's gun along with the spent bullet casing, five bullets, and a gold watch inscribed, "To Elbert E. Martin from Theodore Roosevelt in Remembrance of October 14, 1912".
-Roosevelt was not more seriously wounded because the bullet first had to pass through his fifty-page speech (which had been folded in half), and Roosevelt's spectacle case.
+Roosevelt was not more seriously wounded because the bullet first had to pass through his fifty-page speech (which had been folded in half) and Roosevelt's spectacle case.
 Additionally, Martin did not allow the shooter to take a second shot.